Beef Burrito Bowl Recipe

 - Add the toppings.
 Top your burrito bowl with any or all of the toppings listed, or check out my additional suggestions below.
 Give it a drizzle of dressing and a squeeze of lime.

-- Cheese.
+- Swap the cheese.
 Cotija and feta offer a similar flavor and texture to the queso fresco.
 But if you prefer a shredded or melty cheese instead of a crumbly one, shredded cheddar, Monterey jack, or pepper jack are tasty options.

-- Toppings.
+- Customize your toppings.
 Instead of the avocado, go with guacamole or avocado crema.
-Use pico de gallo in place of plain tomatoes. replace the dresing with a dollop of sour cream or crema, or even a spicier jalapeno ranch dressing.
+Use pico de gallo in place of plain tomatoes.
+Replace the dressing with a dollop of sour cream or crema, or even a spicier jalapeno ranch dressing.
 Try some pickled jalapenos, sliced red onion, Mexican Street Corn, or even some crushed tortilla chips.
 The possibilities are endless!

 How to Store and Reheat Leftovers